Here’s everything you need to know about wildfire survival to keep you and your family safe!

 - Use the recycle or re-circulate mode on the air conditioner in your home or car.
 If you do not have air conditioning and it is too hot to stay inside with closed windows, seek shelter elsewhere.

 - When smoke levels are high, do not use anything that burns and adds to indoor air pollution, such as candles, fireplaces and gas stoves.
-Do not vacuum because it stirs up particles that are already inside your home.
+Do not use the vacuum cleaner because it stirs up particles that are already inside your home.

 - If you have asthma or another lung disease, follow your health care provider’s advice and seek medical care if your symptoms worsen.
 Read more.